Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/invite-users.md

 <TabItem value="SSO user">

-If SSO is configured for the environment the user will need to:
+If SSO is configured for the environment, the user must:

 1. Click the link in the verification email.
 2. Click the option to join the account.